Nynros/InternetSecurity/README.txt

 iOS and Android Apps avaliable - https://apps.apple.com/us/app/proton-pass-password-manager/id6443490629

-Visit https://www.passwortcheck.ch/en/ if you don't know how good your passwords are Choose all dictionaries
+Visit https://www.passwortcheck.ch/en/ if you don't know how good your passwords are Choose all available dictionaries
-Paste one of your password(s) (exept the last digit in the above field If the "Entropy" value is under "100" change your password Use different passwords for every account
+Copy and paste your password (exept the last digit in the above field If the "Entropy" value is under "100" change your password Use different passwords for every account

-Topic: Backup & Restore Data (Cloud)
+Topic: 2FA-Authenticator
 ------------------------------
-Use a end-to-end encrypted and secure cloud service like ProtonDrive (https://proton.me) iOS and Android Apps avaliable - https://apps.apple.com/de/developer/proton-ag/id979659484
+Use a end-to-end encrypted and secure 2FA-Authenticator service like ProtonAuthenticator (https://proton.me) iOS and Android Apps avaliable - https://apps.apple.com/us/app/proton-authenticator/id6741758667

 Topic: E@Mail
 ------------------------------